Our Housing Plan

 We are a true Metropolis and Global City

 New York was one of the original thirteen colonies.
-New York City will celebrate 400 years in 2025 founded at “New Amsterdam” by the Dutchman Peter Minuit who purchased it from Native Americans for 60 Dutch Guilders worth of trinkets in 1625.
+Founded as “New Amsterdam” by the Dutchman Peter Minuit who purchased it from Native Americans for 60 Dutch Guilders worth of trinkets in 1625, New York City will celebrate 400 years in 2025

 The evolution of the city as we know it, begins in the 1850’s.
 From single-family houses to high-rise apartment towers, New York City will forever remain an unfinished project.
 It is from the development of our housing infrastructure that our transportation, education and health systems come together in the city we have today.

 There are still some apartments in the city that sport a bathtub in the kitchen or a phantom window to nowhere.
 While quaint now, in truth, these apartments were mostly parts of tenements that were poorly constructed and poorly ventilated contributing to the poorest health conditions and mortality rate for its residents.

 The emergence of public housing, NYCHA (New York City Housing Authority) created in 1934 by Mayor Fiorello H. Laguardia’s administration was a model of success albeit, at the time, it screened out most applicants via a list of whether you were a single mother, had an irregular work history, or even had a lack of furniture.